Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Algorithms for congruence subgroups

-The results of the prevous sections allow one to construct the bipartite cuboid graph corresponding to a subgroup $G\subset\Gamma$ (and hence, a fundamental domain for the action of $G$ on $\Hh$).
-In general the number of operations this procedure takes is roughly $(\Gamma:G)^2$.
-However, if $G$ is a level $N$ congruence subgroup, there is an easier way to construct the bipartite cuboid graph, assuming one can find a quick way to write down a set of right coset representatives of $\SL_2(Z/N)\pm\mathrm{id}$ modulo the image of $G$ in $\SL_2(Z/N)\pm\mathrm{id}$.
+The results of the previous sections allow one to construct the bipartite cuboid graph corresponding to a subgroup $G\subset\Gamma$ (and hence, a fundamental domain for the action of $G$ on $\Hh$).
+In order to implement this procedure one needs to describe the set $G\setminus \Gamma$ and the right action of $\Gamma$ on it.
+In this section we do this for the classical congruence subgroups $\Gamma_0(N),\Gamma^0(N),\Gamma_1(N),\Gamma^1(N)$, and $\Gamma(N)$.
+The idea is as follows.